nkovacic99/MM_2022/README.md

 # Introduction

 Due to the project being quite large, we include this simple README file to make it easier to navigate for others.
+We also prepared videos of most interesting simulations but they are not included here due to size limitations.
+They can be accesed on [this link](https://drive.google.com/drive/folders/1yZIPItSGfS9MuLOkpL-V91gM682eIf22?usp=sharing).

 # Structure of the project
 Project is structured in folders: